 If you haven’t visited Sydney before, deciding where to live will probably be one of your main concerns.
 The deciding factors are usually budget, distance you are willing to commute from your workplace and the type of lifestyle you prefer.

 - Budget: Sydney is expensive.
-A study by financial Service firm UBS, rated Sydney as the 7th most expensive city to live in, ranking it above London, New York and Singapore.
+A study by financial Service firm UBS, rated Sydney as the 11th most expensive city to live in, ranking it above Paris, Los Angeles and Hong Kong.
 Rents can therefore come as a surprise to people relocating.
 You can expect to pay a premium for housing closer to the city, beaches or transport links.
 Rental prices are quoted per week but most are paid monthly.
 This means $250 a week does not instantly equate to $1000 a month as there are a different amount of days in some months.
 This can make a difference to your assumed budget – so ensure you do the math.

 $250 a week x 52 weeks a year = $13,000